ICSI (Intra-Cytoplasmic Sperm Injection)

 A ‘micromanipulator’ is used to both hold the mature egg in position by gentle suction and inject the sperm into the egg.
 Specially made tools are used with the micromanipulator to help the embryologist.
 As such, the process does involve placing a fine glass needle into the egg to inject the sperm.
 The eggs are then incubated overnight and the next day checked to see if fertilisation has taken place.

 Up until the point of egg collection, IVF and ICSI do not differ.
 This means patients will still be given drugs to stimulate the ovaries and will undergo egg collection.
 Some patients may undergo a natural cycle without the need for drugs where appropriate.

-a) couples whose male partner has severe sperm abnormalities such as a low sperm count, reduced sperm motility, a high number of sperm with an abnormal appearance or where there are antisperm antibodies, that cause sperm to stick together
+- Couples where the male has severe sperm abnormalities such as low sperm count, reduced sperm motility, a high number of sperm with an abnormal appearance or antisperm antibodies.

-b) couples who have had failed IVF treatment because of failed fertilization
+- Couples who have had previously failed IVF treatment because of failed fertilisation.

 Risks and complications of ICSI

 The risks of ectopic pregnancy, OHSS and the egg collection risks are the same as IVF, as are the risks of multiple pregnancy.
 There is also a chance the eggs will not survive the injection procedure.
 Approximately 95% of eggs injected will survive injection.
 The chance of fertilisation failure is lowered as a result of bypassing the normal fertilisation process.
 It has been reported that there is an increased risk of identical twins when using ICSI rather than IVF.